-Can you tell us more about the Motels where we will be staying?
+Can you tell us more about the Lodgings where we will be staying?

 After a drive through the mountains of Northern Baja and La Rumorosa we’ll stop at the Malecon of San Felipe for lunch at Rosita’s.
-Then we’ll head down the newly completed Highway 5 down the eastern coast of Baja, with stunning views of the Sea of Cortez.
-Our first stop for the night will be at the Hotel Santa Maria Catavina.
+Then we’ll head down the newly completed Highway 5 along the eastern coast of Baja, with stunning views of the Sea of Cortez.
+Our first stop for the night will be at the Hotel Santa Maria Catavina located in the middle of the Baja peninsula.
 This is 410 miles from our departure point in San Diego and we should get there around 4:30pm.
 We’ll check in, unload, and have free time to hike, explore, or check out the Cantinas at the Hotel.
 In the morning after breakfast in the Hotel we’ll drive back North a few miles to a small cave painting site.
-Short hike, not very tough, but a beautiful and accessible example of the Pinturas Rupuestras in Baja.
-Then back on the road heading south to Guerrero Negro and our cetacean friends the Gray Whales 😊
+Short hike, not very tough, but a beautiful and accessible example of the Pinturas Rupuestras in Baja and the Central Baja desert flora.
+Then back on the road heading south to Guerrero Negro and our cetacean friends the Gray Whales

 During our stay in Guerrero Negro, we will be at the Hotel Los Caracoles.
 Located off the main road in town, this motel is a nice addition to GN for housing.
 Large, clean rooms with private baths.
 The cleaning staff is very punctual and consistent.
 Since Guerrero Negro is more of a working town than tourist hot spot, there are mostly motels – not hotels.
 The motel has internet available – great for checking emails – and they have a small display of curios for sale.